primatejs/primate/docs/guide/handling-requests.md

 <p>Hello, world!</p>
 ```

-Similarly to the `html`, Primate will embed the content of the component into
+Similarly to the `html` handler, this handler will also embed the content of
-`index.html`, either your custom one or its default.
+the component into `static/index.html`, either your custom one or its default.

 ### Error